What Is Chronic Obstructive Pulmonary Disease (COPD)?

 Health pack for chronic obstructive pulmonary Disease

 - Sphatika Bhasama – Divya Sphatika bhasam is an herbal preparation of potash alum that is in general used as an anti-microbial agent.
 It not only helps in evasion of bacterias and other infection causing agents but also helps in evading the excessive mucus that is feeding ground of the infectious agents.
-It is also helpful in reducing the intensity of irritation in the throat and nasal tract.
+It may also help in reducing the intensity of irritation in the throat and nasal tract.

 How to consume Heath pack for COPD